gatsbyjs/gatsby/docs/docs/how-to/adding-common-features/adding-forms.md

 - sending emails from a service like SendGrid
 - server-side validation on form submission (eg, is this email already in our system?)

 Users tend to handle these situations in two ways: either they send data to a middleware service like Zapier that can trigger multiple events based on data submission.
-Alternately, they use Gatsby Functions (Gatsby's implementation of serverless functions) to run this logic while keeping any authentication credentials secure.
+Alternately, they use Gatsby Functions to run this logic while keeping auth credentials secure.

 ## Embedding third-party forms vs writing your own forms.